nunziatodamino/nunziatodamino.github.io/content/Zettelkasten/Master's degree/Solid State Physics/Semiconductors/Population of impurity levels in thermal equilibrium in a semiconductor.md

 $$ n^0_d = N_d\braket{n_e} \qquad n^0_a = N_a\braket{n_h}  $$

-We use this notation in function of what we will see in [[Zettelkasten/Master's degree/Solid State Physics/Semiconductors/Charge neutrality in a doped semiconductor|Charge neutrality in a doped semiconductor]]
+We use this notation in function of what we will see in [[Projects/Physics of semiconductors/General doping/Charge neutrality in a doped semiconductor|Charge neutrality in a doped semiconductor]]
 ### Donor case

 If we ignored electron-electron interactions the level could either be empty, could contain one electron of either spin, or two electrons of opposite spins.